 Now is the time for your family to learn the skills that will serve you well in times such as these.

-September 29, 2022 - Wilderness Survival Class - Survival skills for the whole family!
+Wilderness Survival Classes - Survival skills for the whole family!
 Learn how to survive most emergency situations.
 Find out more!

-HOME's Survival Skills unit study can accompany the class or be used as a stand-alone study.
+HOME's Survival Skills unit study can accompany these classes or be used as a stand-alone study.

 Incorporate homesteading and preparedness into your homeschool curriculum!